Château de Vincennes: 14th–15th century: Wars of Religion, royal fortress and refuge, La Sainte Chapelle

 In the turbulent 15th century, the château became a refuge for the kings of France.
 It was the regular residence of Charles VI of France up until his madness, then was disputed by the two rivals of his succession, Philip the Good of Burgundy and Louis I, Duke of Orléans.
-In 1415 the knights of Henry V of England defeated the French at the Battle of Agincourt.
-The Treaty of Troyes in 1420 granted the château and the Île-de-France to the English.
-Henry V of England installed his troops there, repaired the château, and died there of dysentery in 1422, aged 35.
+In 1415 the army of Henry V of England defeated the French at the Battle of Agincourt.
+The subsequent Treaty of Troyes in 1420 granted the château and the Île-de-France to the English, after which Henry repaired the château and installed his troops in it.
+When Henry fell ill shortly after the siege of Meaux, he was brought to the castle to recuperate, but died there on 31 August 1422, aged 35.

 An alliance between the Burgundians with Charles VII of France finally allowed the King to force the English out of the Île-de-France and to reoccupy the château.
 He and his successors rarely lived there, preferring the Loire Valley.
 His successor, Louis XI, also spent most of his time in the Loire Valley, but he made one major modification to Vincennes: He constructed a new royal residence within the walls, the first outside of the keep.
 It extended the entire length of the southeast wall.

 The Sainte-Chapelle of Vincennes, begun in 1379, was still unfinished in the 16th century.
 In 1520 King Francis I, a frequent resident, resolved to complete it to celebrate the birth of his son and heir.
 After his death in 1547, Henry II of France took up the work, finishing the vaults, and adding the woodwork and especially the stained glass.
 It was completed in 1552.